 Driving In Great Britain

-The UK has an excellent system of multi lane roads (motorways) linking all main towns and Cities.
+Great Britain has an excellent system of multi lane roads (motorways) linking all main towns and Cities.
 The speed limit is 70 MPH (110KMH), though there are currently discussions on increasing this to 80MPH (130KMH) and you’ll find that most drivers travel at around this speed on motorways.
-As mentioned above, slower traffic should keep to the left on motorways as vehicles can only pass on the right.
-The main motorways in UK are –
+Slower traffic should keep to the left on motorways as vehicles can only pass on the right.
+The main motorways in Great Britain are–

 M1 – the main route from North to South up the centre of the country

 M3- Main route from London to the South Coast

 M4- London to South West and Wales

 M5 –London via the South West to the Midlands